olsihoxha/serverless-services/README.md

 To use the API the client has to send an audio (.wav file) encoded as base64 --you have to convert the audio file as base64 before sending it to the webservice.

-<i>This repo will be developed more in the future by adding other services for the client to use</i>
+<i>This repo will be developed more in the future by adding other services for the clients to use.</i>

 **Anyone who is interested to be part of this serverless project can contact me, as the mission of this repo is to create free services to use for the community.**